Set up a batch sync

 • Timestamp without timezone settings allow you to customize how timestamp data without a timezone is handled when syncing into Foundry.
 By default, timestamps without timezones are synced as strings, but you may choose to sync as a timestamp with a manually specified timezone, or as a long.

 • Allow schema changes.
 This setting allows you to prevent batch syncs from running if there is a schema change in the external system.
-By default, schema changes are allowed and will overwrite the schema of the Foundry dataset, which may affect downstream pipelines.
+By default, schema changes are not allowed.

 Preview your sync output